 Remove (or preserve) the dead toplevel definitions of the given global variables (all global variables if none specified).
-A toplevel definition is dead if the evaluation of its expression can't possibly cause a side-effect and it is not referenced by toplevel expressions of the programs or toplevel definitions that aren't dead.
-When a module is separately compiled and some of its definitions are only used by other modules, this declaration must be used with care to keep definitions that are used by other modules, for example if foo is referenced in another module the following declaration should be used: '(declare (not optimize-dead-definitions foo))'.
+A toplevel definition is dead if it is not referenced by toplevel expressions of the program or toplevel definitions that aren't dead (regardless of the evaluation of its expression causing a side-effect).
+When a module is separately compiled and some of its definitions are only used by other modules, this declaration must be used with care to keep definitions that are used by other modules, for example if foo is referenced in another module the following declaration should be used: '(declare (not optimize-dead-definitions foo))'. (number-type primitive...)

-(number-type primitive...)